 Total Area: ~24,000 acres

 Notable Vineyards: Grassini, Happy Canyon, Star Lane, Vogelzang

 Ballard Canyon AVA

-This is the smallest AVA of the region and is situated near the town of Buellton.
-This area is known for producing Rhône-style wines.
+Located near the town of Buellton, this is the smallest AVA of the region.
+The Ballard Canyon AVA is known for producing Rhône-style wines.
 The majority of the plantings here are Syrah.
 Other varieties planted include Grenache, Sangiovese, Roussanne, Viognier, Sauvignon Blanc, Petite Sirah, and small amounts of Chardonnay.
 The vines are planted in clay or sand.
 In the northern part of the AVA, limestone substrate lies under clay topsoil.
 The reds from this area tend to be aromatic, fruit-forward, rich, and slightly earthy, with approachable tannins.

 Total Area: ~7,700 acres

 Notable Vineyards: Beckmen, Harrison Clarke, Jonata, Larner, Stolpman, Tierra Alta

 Established in January 2016, this is the newest AVA of the county.
 It sits within a triangle created by the towns of Solvang, Santa Ynez, and Los Olivos.
 From a geological perspective, it is fairly uniform and produces a handful of interesting wines from Bordeaux and Rhône varieties.
 Italian and Spanish varieties can also be found here.
 The soils consist of moderate to well-drained sandy loam and clay loam.
 The terrain slopes gently from north to south towards the water.
 As the Los Olivos District AVA is largely flat, machines and other automated support can be used here, as opposed to the neighboring wine-growing areas with steep, rugged terrains.